vagnerclementino/bragdoc/README.md

 - Create and maintain a comprehensive record of your achievements.
 - Generate professional "Brag Documents" from predefined templates using AI.
-- Organize your accomplishments by categories, tags, or timeframes.
+- Organize your accomplishments by categories, tags, and etc.
 - Easily update and edit your Brag Document as you achieve more milestones.
 - Export your Brag Document to various formats (PDF, Word, Markdown) for different use cases.